-- Savings can be used at any college or university that is eligible to participate in a student aid program administered by the U.S. Department of Education.
+- Savings can be used for an undergraduate or graduate program at any college or university that is eligible to participate in a student aid program administered by the U.S. Dept of Education.
 Up to $10,000 per year can be applied toward tuition expenses for elementary, middle, and high schools (private, public, or religious).
 Although the money may come from multiple 529 college savings plan accounts, it will be aggregated on a per-beneficiary basis, and any distribution amount in excess of $10,000 will be subject to income and a 10% federal penalty tax.
-Learn about spending your 529 funds here
+Learn about spending your 529 funds here.

 Who is Eligible for the U.Fund College Investing Plan?

 Anyone can open an account in the U.Fund.
 It doesn't matter which state you live in, and the beneficiary can be anyone you choose — a relative, a friend, or even yourself.
 You can change the beneficiary at any time to a family member of the original beneficiary.